Qrbaker/qrbaker.github.io/content/posts/personal-cloud/index.md

 * And Linux as always has a plethora of options.
 The most popular seems to be the cross-platform [syncthingtray](https://github.com/Martchus/syncthingtray)

-There are others as well, including for iPhone and Android, listed in the SyncThing documentation: https://docs.syncthing.net/users/contrib.html#contributions
+There are others as well, including for iPhone and Android, listed in the Syncthing documentation: https://docs.syncthing.net/users/contrib.html#contributions

-Using SyncThing is disarmingly straightforward.
+Using Syncthing is disarmingly straightforward.
 I was sure I missed a step setting it up, but nope!
-I just install a copy of SyncThing on the computers I want to distribute files among.
+I just install a copy of Syncthing on the computers I want to distribute files among.
 Then, to get the party started you exchange each device's ID to each other device you want.
-It seems like a pain at first, but once you realize this is legitimately a one-time thing it isn't much different than logging in manually to DropBox.
+It seems like a pain at first, but once you realize this is legitimately a one-time thing it isn't much different than logging in manually to Dropbox.
 Plus, once you've trusted one machine you can mark it as a trusted "introducer", and it can *automagically*, well, "[introduce](https://docs.syncthing.net/users/introducer.html)" your machine to the other machines it knows, allowing zero-configuration propagation of a file through a connected mesh of machines.